 Excessive carbon dioxide fuels the photosynthesis process.

-Long Term Solutions: Increase oxygen levels by providing aeration.
+Long Term Solutions: Increase oxygen levels by providing aeration and filtration.
 Air diffusers and waterfalls are some examples of ways to infuse oxygen into the pond.
 It’s also important to remove decaying plant life, as this robs oxygen levels.
-We have a wide selection of aerators.

 Excessive nutrients that help algae to thrive consist of nitrogen and phosphorus.
 Several sources for these nutrients are local phosphorus-rich fertilized areas, such as treated farm fields or yards, that wash into the pond.
 Other sources include nitrogen found in excessive uneaten fish food, decaying vegetation and fish waste.